Frame-by-Frame Analysis: Bad Power Play :(

 So Ribeiro finally arrives at his favorite spot and Jones (who is now being pressured because Ribeiro took for-freaking-ever) passes him the puck.
 Seriously though - go back and watch this part of the video quickly.
 Did you notice how the Duck forward pauses for a split second before realizing that Jones doesn't have an outlet, at which point the Duck hauls his butt up to the blue line?
 Yeah.
 And by the time Ribeiro gets the puck on his forehand, the Duck forward is already back and covering the passing lane to Craig Smith, who is hanging out in the high slot.
 In my opinion, a speedier Ribeiro could have avoided one, if not both, of those problems.

 It is at this point that the biggest problem begins to rear its ugly head: NO ONE MOVES.
 Look carefully at each players' movements in this and in the next three pictures, Preds and Ducks alike.
 These pictures take place over a ten second time-span.
-That's a lot of time for them to do
+That's a lot of time for them to do something anything nothing.

 In the last six seconds, Smith has pulled up into the high slot and Colin Wilson has skated down to the net and they are both standing and waiting.
 Everyone else is also eating popcorn and watching the clock tick down on this snooze-fest.